 I want with all my heart to build up the old waste places of relationships.
 I want to raise up the foundations of many generations and ultimately be a repairer of the beach and a restorer of paths to dwell in.
 I believe with all my heart that through keeping of covenants and participating fully in the Atonement, this can be possible for me and for my family.
 In the end, I believe with all my heart that God knows how to do his work.

-This article was based on a talk given at BYU Women's Conference.
+Editor’s note: This article is based on a talk given at BYU Women's Conference.
 The views and opinions expressed are those of the author and do not necessarily reflect the views of Brigham Young University or The Church of Jesus Christ of Latter-day Saints.